GraphQuantum/SDiagonalizability.jl/docs/src/index.md

 ## Documentation

 The full documentation is available at [GitHub Pages](https://graphquantum.github.io/SDiagonalizability.jl/).
 Documentation for methods and types is also available via the Julia REPL.
-[TODO: Write here]
+(Note that as we have just completed development of the core API, many symbols lack complete documentation at this time—we aim to rectify this with the release of v0.1.1.)

 ## Citing